azaharizaman/docs/3.x/extend/system/routing.md

 });
 ```

-And finally, if you want to assign a group of middleware to just one route you can it like this
+And finally, if you want to assign a group of middleware to just one route you can do it like this

 ```php
 Route::middleware([\Path\To\Your\Middleware::class])->group(function() {